Discordante/farsante-API/README.md

-Example of /randomCity endopoint request:
+Example of /randomCity endpoint request:

 ```
 {